Seacombe Gardens

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Seacombe Gardens had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ended 30 June 2023.
-The median income among taxpayers in Seacombe Gardens was $51,048, with an average income of $60,595.
-These figures compared to Greater Adelaide's median and average incomes of $54,808 and $66,852 respectively.
-Based on a Wage Price Index growth rate of 8.8% from financial year 2023 to September 2025, estimated current incomes would be approximately $55,540 (median) and $65,927 (average).
-According to the 2021 Census, household, family, and personal incomes in Seacombe Gardens ranked modestly, between the 30th and 31st percentiles.
-The largest income segment consisted of 33.5% earning between $1,500 and $2,999 weekly (1,309 residents), similar to regional levels where 31.8% fell into this bracket.
-Housing affordability pressures were severe in Seacombe Gardens, with only 79.6% of income remaining after housing costs, ranking at the 24th percentile.
+The suburb of Seacombe Gardens has an income level below the national average according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Seacombe Gardens is $51,048 and the average income stands at $60,595.
+These figures compare to those for Greater Adelaide, which are $54,808 (median) and $66,852 (average).
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Seacombe Gardens would be approximately $55,540 (median) and $65,927 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Seacombe Gardens all rank modestly, between the 30th and 31st percentiles.
+The largest segment comprises 33.5% earning $1,500 - $2,999 weekly (1,308 residents), which mirrors regional levels where 31.8% occupy this bracket.
+Housing affordability pressures are severe in Seacombe Gardens, with only 79.6% of income remaining after housing costs, ranking at the 24th percentile.

 Frequently Asked Questions - Income